keboola/developers-docs/extend/docker/tutorial/howto.md

     docker build --tag=my-image .

-And then run the image (and create a new container):
+and then run the image (and create a new container):

     docker run -i my-image

-Which will give you:
+You should see the following output:

     Hello world from PHP